allegro/bigflow/docs/technologies.md

 * Creating a BigQuery table.
 * Performing read/write operation on a BigQuery table.

-The BigFlow [project starter](./scaffold.md) provides an example for each technology.
+The BigFlow [project starter](./scaffold.md) provides examples each technology.
 Before you dive into the next chapters, [create an example project](./scaffold.md#start-project) using the starter.

 ## Dataflow (Apache Beam)